Fuel in tap water alarms Pearl Harbor military families

 “It was just getting worse every day,” said Burness, whose husband is in the Navy.

-This week, the state Department of Health said a sample of Navy tap water from an elementary school had tested positive for petroleum product.
-The Navy says its water samples haven’t shown the presence of fuel.
-But Hawaii’s public health officials have told people using Navy water — some 93,000 people — not to drink it.
-Navy water users who smell a fuel or chemical odor should not use their water for showering, laundry or washing dishes, they said.
+Converse said the Navy will flush clean water through its distribution system to clear residual petroleum products from the water.
+The process, followed by testing to make sure it the water meets Environmental Protection Agency drinking standards, could take four to ten days, he said.

-Neither the Navy nor the state has identified where the fuel or fuel odor is coming from.
-They are investigating.
+The Navy will also investigate how contaminants got into the well and fix it, he said.

-But on Nov.
-22, the Navy said a water and fuel mixture had leaked into a fire suppression system drain line in a tunnel at a massive fuel storage facility 3 miles (4.8 kilometers) inland of Pearl Harbor.
-The Navy said it removed about 14,000 gallons (53 kiloliters) of the mixture, and said the liquid hadn’t leaked into the environment.
+The crisis came after the Navy on Nov.
+22 said a water and fuel mixture had leaked into a fire suppression system drain line in a tunnel at a massive fuel storage facility 3 miles (4.8 kilometers) inland of Pearl Harbor.
+The Navy said it removed about 14,000 gallons (53,000 liters) of the mixture, and said the liquid hadn’t leaked into the environment.

 In the days after Thanksgiving, Burness’s daughter felt so sick she didn’t want to eat any leftovers, including potatoes, turnips and carrots that had been boiled in water.